 SOAR Online (Winter), Spring Admits, Opens in December.

-Register for SOAR to participate in FLEX Learning Communities.
+Freshmen fully participate in FLEX Learning Communities.

 - Undeclared Majors: Explore our majors and select the one that best fits your interests.
 Email the Academic Advising Office when you have chosen a major.